Vladimir Nabokov

 Please read Alexey Sklyarenko's annotations on Pale FireAda and other Nabokov works here.

-When Humbert Humbert (the narrator and main character in VN's novel Lolita, 1955) visits Lolita (now married to Dick Schiller) in Coalmont, she tells him that Clare Quilty (the playwright with whom Lolita escaped from the Elphinstone hospital) took her to the Duk Duk Ranch:
+When Humbert Humbert (the narrator and main character in VN's novel Lolita, 1955) visits Lolita (now married to Dick Schiller and big with child) in Coalmont, she tells him about her life after her escape from the Elphinstone hospital with Clare Quilty (the playwright) and calls Elphinstone "Elephant:"

 “Sit down,” she said, audibly striking her flanks with her palms.
 I relapsed into the black rocker.